Ficool

 The limb separated and hit the floor with a heavy, wet sound.

 The man did not scream.
-As he drove his remaining fist toward Luke's chest.
+He drove his remaining fist toward Luke's chest.

 Luke brought his aura shield up.